donghwan-shin/reengineering-week1-lab/README.md

 For more information, have a look at the conda cheat sheet [here](https://docs.conda.io/projects/conda/en/latest/user-guide/cheatsheet.html).

-## PyCharm (IDE)
+## 3. PyCharm (IDE)

 PyCharm is an IDE (Integrated Development Environment) for Python.
-If you feel comfortable with other IDEs, such as VS Code, you can use them instead.
+- If you feel comfortable with other IDEs, such as VS Code, you can use them instead and skip the rest of this section.
-However, we will use PyCharm in this module, and all the instructions will be based on PyCharm.
+- However, we will use PyCharm in this module, and all the instructions will be based on PyCharm.

 ### How to Install PyCharm (5-10 minutes)
 As a student, you are eligible for a free PyCharm Professional license.